sovrynn/ecdo/2-LOCATION-MAPPING/asia/japan/README.md

 ![x](img/profile.png "japan rotation path")

+Tokyo:
+- Coordinates: (35.7 N, 139.7 E)
+- Rotating at speeds of 1235 km/h during a 6 hour rotation

 ## Ocean displacement

 Japan has two major sub-oceanic chokepoints due to the Pacific plate subduction:

 ![x](img/chokepoints.png "japan sub-oceanic chokepoints")

 The quantity of water being pushed up at these chokepoints is going to be immense.
-The depth of the Pacific in that area is 5-6 km, and it has to pretty much surface level.
+The depth of the Pacific in that area is 5-6 km, and it has to essentially reach surface level, potentially at speeds of over 1000 km/h.
 The surge will be insane.

 ## Volcanoes and tectonics